pratos/Kiko-plus/_posts/2017-08-11-data-dashboards-python.md

 <div align = "center"><img src="http://www.theswarmlab.com/img/portfolio/shiny.png" height="400px;" width="470px;"/></div>

+__R__ rules in the Data Visualization space, to make those plots more user friendly, we have __RShiny__.
+Hands-down the best tool to do exploratory data analysis.

 But there's still a catch here, __RShiny__ is still unintuitive for someone not familiar with __HTML,CSS especially Bootstrap__.
 With the __reactive programming__ concept, mastering RShiny is a difficult task.
 Plus, the packaging and using it in for a production environment (and expectations of clients for __RShiny__ to be a good looking interface) makes it difficult. __RStudio's offering, RShiny Server__ is a good choice, but to purchase the enteprise version a small startup may have to rent their existing rented workspace ([RStudio Pricing](https://www.rstudio.com/pricing/)).
 There's a free version too, but again setup headaches.

 ### Popular Visualization Tools, mainstream...